Bandwidth/ap-docs/methods/phoneNumbers/postPhoneNumbers.md

 {% method %}

 ## Order Phone Number
 Allocates a number so you can use it to make and receive calls and send and receive messages.
+For more information about a new phone number, see the <a href="http://dev.bandwidth.com/faq/#Phone">FAQ</a>

 ### Request URL